 in the Trento Agent host.
 See https://documentation.suse.com/sles/html/SLES-all/cha-adm-support.html#sec-admsupport-cli for information on how to run this command from command line.

-This section covers some common problems and how to analyze them.
+This section covers common problems and how to analyze them.

 There are two tools you can use to analyze issues with Trento Server in a Kubernetes scenario.
-They both help us collect information/data that might be useful when troubleshooting/analyzing the issue.
+These tools collect information and data that can be useful when troubleshooting and analyzing the issue.

 The Trento support plugin automates the collection of logs and relevant runtime information on the server side.
 Using the plugin requires a host with the following setup: